 Further Studies With Cannabidiol and Diabetes

 In 2006, a study that was published in the Autoimmunity Journal reported that injecting 5mg of CBD per day reduced diabetes incidence in mice.
 According to investigators, 86% of the mice that were not potentially relieved developed diabetes.
 On the contrary, only 30% of the mice that were treated with CBD developed diabetes.
 Another study showed that 60% of mice that were potentially relieved with CBD did not develop diabetes.

-Basically, whether used as a daily supplement or added to snacks, CBD has a role to play in the treatment of diabetes.
+Basically, whether used as a daily supplement or added to snacks, CBD has a role to play in the therapeutic aid of diabetes.
 Researchers have reported that CBD reduces neurotoxicity, which includes tumor necrosis factor-a, which is involved in inflammatory response, protect against the death of retinal cells, and oxidative stress.
-Patients should, however, talk to their doctors regarding the use of CBD in treating diabetes.
+Patients should, however, talk to their doctors regarding the use of CBD in improving the symptoms of diabetes.